 • The NSW Integrated Monitoring of Environmental Flows measures changes in environmental flows and ecosystem responses and provides information to improve wetland conditions.

 Regional level

-At the regional level, the Sydney Metropolitan Catchment Management Authority is undertaking various activities to achieve the state target.
-Specific examples include:
+At the regional level, the Lower Murray Darling Catchment Management Authority is undertaking various activities to achieve the state target.
+Specific examples include the following: